Albinism and Low Vision

 - Infants with albinism will often have a refractive error, which causes near-sightedness, far-sightedness, and/or astigmatism.

-There are two forms of oculocutaneous (autosomal recessive) albinism associated with systemic medical disease:
+There are two forms of oculocutaneous (autosomal recessive) albinism (see above) that are associated with systemic medical disease:

 - In addition to albinism, individuals with this syndrome exhibit abnormalities in white blood cells of the immune system and are predisposed to infections.
 They may also have peripheral neuropathy, an abnormality in the peripheral nerves that may cause decreased sensation, or abnormal sensations such as burning or tingling.
 Peripheral nerves transmit signals from the spinal cord to the rest of the body.